 Spiti Valley Backpacking – Latest Bus Timings in Spiti Valley

-Would like to add some inputs shared by Hariharan in the comments section below which will be useful within Spiti & Kinnaur Valley and timings of buses/shared taxis.
+I would like to add some inputs shared by Hariharan in the comments section below which will be useful within Spiti & Kinnaur Valley and timings of buses/shared taxis.

 - Shimla to Sangla only one bus mostly it will get full by Shimla itself